SRA-VJTI/eklavya.github.io/_projects/Titan-Quadruped.md

 ![Quadruped.jpeg](/assets/img/Titan.jpeg)

-Aim : The project to design and build the robot from scratch.
+Aim : The project aims to design and build the robot from scratch.
 Mentees will explore and study various mechanisms to make the robot's leg move, then complete the assembly of a quadruped using CAD modelling softwares like SOLIDWORKS/ONSHAPE/FUSION360 depending upon their conviniece, analysie the feasiblity as well as the strength of their designed parts, manufacture it using 3D Printing and Laser cutting, and simultaneously work on ROS2 for the simulation and the control of the same. <br>
 The Quadruped will be then simulated and controlled firstly in Gazebo simulator using the ROS2 controllers, and after this the target is to implement the same on hardware.